Two injured in area traffic accidents

-Alisha L. Bryant, 39, was taken to Mercy Hospital Joplin with minor injuries..
+Clemence J. Twenter, 22, was taken to Mercy Hospital Joplin with moderate injuries.

-She was driving a westbound vehicle that ran into the rear of a vehicle driven by James G. Ramirez, 59, of Sarcoxie, the patrol said.
+He was driving a northbound semitruck rig that ran off the road and overturned, with the trailer separating from the truck, the patrol said.

-• An Arkansas man was injured in a motorcycle accident at 7 p.m.
-Tuesday on Route H at Pineville in McDonald County, according to the state patrol.
+• A woman from Iowa was injured in a motorcycle crash at 12:55 p.m.
+Wednesday on Missouri Highway 86, about 3 miles east of Cassville in Barry County, the state patrol said.

-John D. Williams, 43, of Bella Vista, Arkansas, was flown by medical helicopter to Mercy Hospital in Rogers, Arkansas, with moderate injuries.
+Shelly P. Loghry, 54, of Corning, Iowa, was taken by ambulance to Mercy Hospital in Rogers, Arkansas, with serious injuries.

-He was driving an eastbound motorcycle that ran off the road and struck a ditch, the patrol said.
+Loghry was driving an eastbound motorcycle that ran off the road and crashed through a fence, the patrol said.

 Commented